govardhan-06/EatSage/README.md

    - Replace `"gsk_dummy_api_key"` with your actual API key in the .env file.

-Make sure to keep your API key secure and do not share it publicly.

 ## Installation

 ### To setup the backend server